ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 command line
 $$$$$$$$$$$$$$$

-Instead of queuing up a batch job to run on the compute nodes, you can request that the job scheduler allocate you to a compute node **now**, and log you onto it.
+Instead of queuing up a batch job to run on the compute nodes, you can request that the job scheduler allocate you to a compute node **now** and log you onto it.
 These are called **interactive batch jobs**.
-Projects that have dedicated interactive nodes, do not need to go through the scheduler; members of these projects just log in directly to thier nodes.
+Projects that have dedicated interactive nodes, do not need to go through the scheduler; members of these projects just log in directly to their nodes.

 To launch an interactive batch job using the job scheduler with the default values for the job resources (nodes,cores,memory, and so on), run the following command, replacing **ALL_ACCT**, with the name of your allocation account: